Fire and Stone: Fire and Stone – Prometheus

-A journey funded by Weyland-Yutani corporation sees a captain Angela lead her team on a discovery mission to planet LV-223.
-A small group lands on the planet on a shuttle craft and survey the planet to find remnants of a black goo which caused the barren planet they were to survey to evolve into a jungle with alien lifeforms including the protagonist Alien.
+An expedition, led by Captain Angela, travels to the planet LV-223.
+The group surveys the planet, finding remnants of a black goo which caused the barren planet to evolve into a jungle with alien lifeforms, including the Alien.

-A scientist on the survey team Francis, along with synth Elden find discovery notes on the black goos power to cause rapid evolution.
+Francis, a scientist on the survey team, and synth Elden find discovery notes on the black goos power to cause rapid evolution.
 The survey team find an Engineer ship along the way and encounter an Engineer.
-Galgo a swarthy character finds an Engineer developed gun and keeps it.
+Galgo finds and keeps an Engineer's gun.
 The survey team also discover the Engineers laboratory where they were breeding aliens.
-The scientist meanwhile plagued with cancer injects the black goo substance into Elden to visualise what the effect would be.
-Elden then transforms into a semi robotic and fleshy humanoid and subsequently chases down Francis after feelings of being betrayed.
+Dying of cancer, Francis injects the black goo into Elden to visualise what the effects would be.
+Elden then transforms into a human-robotic hybrid and subsequently chases down Francis after feeling betrayed by her.

-The survey team encounter different aliens on their journey fighting them while responding to their landed shuttle craft now under attack by the same aliens.
+The survey team fight different aliens on their journey, while responding to their landed shuttle craft now under attack by the same aliens.
 Angela orders Galgo to apprehend Francis due to his experiment on Elden.
 Elden has since been evolving further into a merged flesh and metal being and leads aliens into the shuttle craft where the aliens kill the crew.
-During this time Galgo commandeers with 2 other team mates and kills the crew of a rescue shuttle from the space ship they arrived in and escapes the planet.
+During this time, Galgo commandeers a rescue shuttle with 2 other team mates and escapes the planet.
 The remaining survey team survivors Angela and 2 others then set off to safety where Francis originally discovered a base camp of scientific information regarding the black blob and relax.